Joh201/Uppsala-Fruit-Vegetable-Store/README.md

 * If a user tries to register with the same username or email, the user gets an appropriate message that the user or email already exists.
 * At the top of the sign up form there is a link for sign in if the user has ended up in the page by mistake, this helps the user to go to the login page directly.
 * The sign up form contains a sign up button which the user uses to submit the form as well as a back to login button which the user can use to go back to login page.
-* Upon signing up the user gets a feed back that they have successfully signed up.
+* Upon signing up users gets a feed back to verify their email to complete the sign up process, by responding and clicking a link sent to their registered email.

 ![Sign up page](/static/readmefiles/signup.PNG)